Cairo Conference (1921): Meeting with Palestinian Arab delegation

-Meeting with the Jewish National Council
+Meeting with Jewish National Council

-The Jewish National Council of Palestine, representing the Palestinian Jews, presented a memorandum to Winston Churchill.
-They expressed their gratitude towards Britain for supporting "the rebuilding of the Jewish National Home" and trusted that the realisation of it would "be made possible by giving Palestine its historical frontiers".
-They declared that "by our efforts to rebuild the Jewish National Home, which is but a small area in comparison with all the Arab lands, we do not deprive them of their legitimate rights".
-They lauded the results of the Jewish colonisation in the past forty years.
-They asked for charging the Jewish people with the development of State lands and non-private uncultivated lands, and the development of the natural resources of the country.
+The Jewish National Council, representing the Palestinian Jews, presented a memorandum to Churchill that expressed gratitude towards Britain for supporting "the rebuilding of the Jewish National Home" and trusted that its realisation would "be made possible by giving Palestine its historical frontiers".
+Its declared that "by our efforts to rebuild the Jewish National Home, which is but a small area in comparison with all the Arab lands, we do not deprive them of their legitimate rights".
+The declaration lauded the results of the Jewish colonisation in the past forty years.
+It asked to charge the Jewish people with the development of state lands and non-private uncultivated lands and the development of the country's natural resources.

 The Imperial Cabinet was "perfectly convinced that the cause of Zionism is one which carries with it much that is good for the whole world, and not only for the Jewish people, but that it will also bring with it prosperity and contentment and advancement to the Arab population of this country".
 He believed "that you were animated by the very highest spirit of justice and idealism, and that your work would in fact confer blessings upon the whole country".
 Zionists should be forewarned to anticipate adverse criticism from the majority population.
 The Colonial Secretary concluded that he had read the memorandum "with great interest and sympathy".

-Churchill's speech at the Hebrew University
+Churchill's speech at the Hebrew University of Jerusalem

-On 29 March 1921, Churchill made a speech at the Hebrew University in Jerusalem.
+On 29 March 1921, Churchill made a speech at the Hebrew University of Jerusalem.
 He unveiled that his heart was full of sympathy for Zionism for twelve years ago, since he had met the Manchester Jews.
-Once more reiterating the blessings of a Jewish National Home for the whole world, the Jewish race and Great Britain: the inhabitants of Palestine would greatly depend on its auditors, the Jews of Palestine.
-By taking the right steps Palestine would transform into a paradise as foretold in the scriptures, "a land flowing with milk and honey, in which sufferers of all races and religions will find a rest from their sufferings".
+Once more, he reiterated the blessings of a Jewish national home for the whole world, the Jewish race and Great Britain. the inhabitants of Palestine would greatly depend on its auditors, the Jews of Palestine.
+By taking the right steps.
+Palestine would transform into a paradise as foretold in the scriptures, "a land flowing with milk and honey, in which sufferers of all races and religions will find a rest from their sufferings".

 Aftermath

-T. E. Lawrence concluded that Churchill had "made straight all the tangle" and that Britain had fulfilled "our promises in letter and spirit ... without sacrificing any interest of our Empire or any interest of the people concerned."
-One of Lawrence's biographers comments that the conference "heralded a period of unrest in the Middle East which had scarcely been surpassed even under Ottoman rule."
+T. E. Lawrence concluded that Churchill had "made straight all the tangle" and that Britain had fulfilled its "promises in letter and spirit... without sacrificing any interest of our Empire or any interest of the people concerned".
+One of Lawrence's biographers comments that the conference "heralded a period of unrest in the Middle East which had scarcely been surpassed even under Ottoman rule".